 Join the movement

-Thousands of students are involved across the country.
+Thousands of students on Indiana University’s Bloomington campus are involved.
 Here are our participation numbers for the 2017-2018 school year.

 Start Your Own club